BSc (Honours) Criminology and Psychology

 By studying both psychology and criminology, you gain a broad perspective on how society and government respond to a variety of crimes, as well as why people behave in the way that they do in a general context.

-You benefit from teaching staff who are active in two research centres – Hallam Centre for Community Justice and our Centre for Research on Human Behaviour.
-Thanks to this involvement with research, we can offer course content that is up-to-date and teaching perspectives that are of a very high standard.
+You benefit from teaching staff who are active in two research centres the Helena Kennedy Centre for International Justice and our Centre for Research on Human Behaviour.
+Thanks to this involvement with research, we can offer teaching and course content that is up to date and of a very high standard.

 GCSE mathematics and English language at grade C or above.
 We do not accept GCSE equivalents.
 Plus one of the following